TedHearne

 Place

-Pulitzer prize finalist, composer, singer, and conductor Ted Hearne, who is "not afraid to bring politics and social justice issues into his music," (WFMT) grapples with the generational conversation of gentrification in Place, an "explosive, restless, fragment-laden score," (New York Times) written in collaboration with poet/activist Saul Williams.
+Pulitzer prize finalist, composer, singer, and conductor Ted Hearne, who is "not afraid to bring politics and social justice issues into his music," (WFMT) grapples with the generational conversation of gentrification in Place, an "explosive, restless, fragment-laden score," (New York Times) written in collaboration with poet Saul Williams and director Patricia McGregor.

 Learn about this project